aliftype/mada/README.md

 Mada can work also as a display typeface giving modernist and simplistic feeling.

-Mada comes in seven weights (ExtraLight, Light, Regular, Medium, Semibold, Bold and Black).
+Mada comes in seven weights (ExtraLight, Light, Regular, Medium, SemiBold, Bold and Black).